stevenmckinnon/resume/README.md

 ## Customisation

-To customise the project for your own, add your personal details, education, jobs, and skills via creating a GraphQL schema using [GraphCMS](https://graphcms.com).
+To customise the project for your own, add your personal details, education, jobs, and skills via creating a GraphQL schema using a tool such as [GraphCMS](https://graphcms.com).
 Follow the tutorial [here](https://docs.graphcms.com) to get started with creating your schema.

 ## Support